rstacruz/rscss/Readme.md

   > .count { /* ... (!!!) */ }
 }

-.vote-button {
+.vote-box {
   > .up { /* ... */ }
   > .down { /* ... */ }
   > .count { /* ... */ }
 }
 ```

-In this case, if `.article-link > .count` did not have the `>` (child) selector, it will also apply to the `.vote-button .count` element.
+In this case, if `.article-link > .count` did not have the `>` (child) selector, it will also apply to the `.vote-box .count` element.
 This is one of the reasons why child selectors are preferred.

 <br>